Increasing Legal Access to Rural Victims of Crime

 While many of us think of rural America as idyllic, data tells a story of high rates of victimization and myriad hurdles, including a lack of services, limited infrastructure to aid access to the services that do exist, geographic challenges, and language access.
 Gaps in the availability of legal services in rural areas are particularly profound – although 20% of the country lives in rural areas, just 2% of small law practices are located in rural areas.

 To address this gap, the federal Office for Victims of Crime (OVC) envisioned a national effort that would build upon existing models of victim services and use of technology to strengthen access to legal services, establish new no cost and low- and pro bono service delivery models, and expand community partnerships to holistically serve the legal needs of rural crime victims.
-NCVLI is the recipient of this grant and through it has issued three subgrants.
+NCVLI was the recipient of this grant and through it had issued three subgrants.
+See Project Partners for more information about our subgrant partners.

 Click on the buttons above to learn more about the Project.